AIM RULE 26

 The Audit Committee is responsible for assisting the Board’s oversight of the integrity of the financial statements and other financial reporting, the independence and performance of the auditors, the regulation and risk profile of the Group and the review and approval of any related party transactions.
 The Audit Committee may hold private sessions with management and the external auditor without management present.

-The Audit Committee is chaired by David Firth (the Non-Executive Director) with Tony Morris as its other member.
+The Audit Committee is chaired by David Firth (the Non-Executive Director) with Ben Shaw and Liz Shanahan as its other members.
 The composition of the Audit Committee will be reviewed and revised (if appropriate) in connection with the Company’s first acquisition.

 The Company has not established a nomination committee as the Directors do not consider that committee appropriate given the nature of the Company’s board structure and operation.
 The Directors will review the various committees and procedures of the Board in connection with the Company’s first acquisition and at that time consider the need for additional corporate governance measures; for example, the constitution of a nominations committee.